Compute

 1. Select Multi-Line - Full-Text Log.

-2. Select a log example from existing logs or paste it from the clipboard, and enter or let the system generate a regular expression for the first line.
+2. Select a log example from existing logs or paste it from the clipboard.

 • Click Select from Existing Logs, select a log event, and click OK.
 You can select different time ranges to filter logs.

-• Click Paste from Clipboard to copy the cut log content to the Log Example box.
+• Click Paste from Clipboard to paste the copied log content to the Log Example box.

 JSON